-- (5) If an indoor space or an outdoor space at a community premises is being operated only for the purpose of: - (a) providing access to essential local government services; or the obligations in Part 2 and clause 17 do not apply in relation to that indoor space or outdoor space.
+- (5) If an indoor space or an outdoor space at a community premises is being operated only for the purpose of: - (a) providing access to essential local government services; or - Examples: to pay council levy rates and charges, to register a pet, to obtain a permit or to view a planning scheme. - (b) conducting an essential local council meeting where attendance of patrons through remote electronic means is not reasonably practicable, the obligations in Part 2 and clause 17 do not apply in relation to that indoor space or outdoor space.